Cactus and succulent is generally low maintenance, but you might need a few care tips because sometimes it could get a bit tricky.

 On the other hand, if the cacti you have is given to you as a gift, don’t you want to take a good care of it?
 Researching about your plant sets you on track.

-Consequently, you may get a bit overwhelmed of all the information you learned, especially for beginners.
+Consequently, you may get a bit overwhelmed with all the information you learned, especially for beginners.
 Don’t forget to take notes or screenshots for future reference.
 After grasping enough information about your spiky little friend, it’s time to act.

 So you’re now a plant parent!
 Ye~y!
 What’s next?